Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Marla D. Mellies is senior vice president and chief administrative officer for Puget Sound Energy.

-Mellies leads a shared services organization that includes human resources and corporate services such as facilities, safety, security, business continuity, fleet services, and real estate.
+Mellies leads a corporate shared services organization that includes human resources, facilities, safety, security, business continuity, and fleet services.
 Her area of responsibility also delivers all components of supply chain management at PSE, including purchasing, materials and contractor management.

 Mellies serves as secretary to the PSE board of director's compensation and leadership development committee and as vice chair of the qualified plans committee.

-Prior to joining PSE in 2005, Mellies was general manager of Human Resources for Microsoft Corporation’s Server and Tools Business in Redmond, Wash.
-She also held human resources vice president positions with Lante Corporation in Chicago and 3Com Corporation in Skokie, Ill.
+Prior to joining PSE in 2005, Mellies was general manager of Human Resources for Microsoft Corporation's Server and Tools Business in Redmond, Washington.
+She also held human resources vice president positions with Lante Corporation in Chicago, and 3Com Corporation.
 Mellies started her career at Central Illinois Light Company in Peoria, Illinois.

-Mellies serves on the boards of the Puget Sound Energy Foundation and is a member of the Society for Human Resource Management.
+Mellies serves on the board of the Puget Sound Energy Foundation and is a member of the Society for Human Resource Management.

-An Illinois native, Mellies has a Bachelor of Science degree in industrial engineering from Bradley University in Peoria and a Master of Arts degree in labor and industrial relations from the University of Illinois, Urbana-Champaign.
+Mellies earned her Bachelor of Science degree in industrial engineering from Bradley University in Peoria; and a Master of Arts degree in labor and industrial relations from the University of Illinois, Urbana-Champaign.

 David E. Mills

-David Mills is vice president of Energy Supply Operations for Puget Sound Energy.
+David Mills is vice president of Energy Operations for Puget Sound Energy.

-Mills leads a team that is responsible for managing energy trading and transmission services, including the load office and natural gas supply functions.
+Mills leads a team that is responsible for managing PSE's generation and natural gas resources, energy trading and transmission services, including the load office.

 Prior to joining PSE, Mills was the trading floor manager for the Bonneville Power Administration in Portland, Ore.
-He has more than 25 years experience in energy operations, transmission and energy trading.
-Mills is currently the vice chair of the Pacific Northwest Utilities Conference Committee and serves on the executive committee of Columbia Grid and the executive committee of the Western Systems Power Pool.
+He has more than 25 years of experience in energy operations, transmission and energy trading.
+Mills is currently the vice chair of the Pacific Northwest Utilities Conference Committee and serves on the executive committee of Columbia Grid, the executive committee of the Western Systems Power Pool, and the board of directors for Hire America's Heroes.

 Mills earned a degree in economics from Portland State University.
 He also served in the U.S. Navy.
 Mills is married and resides in Bellevue.